 PAY & BENEFITS

-We’re hiring organizers to work on college campuses in California, Massachusetts, New Jersey, New Mexico, Oregon, North Carolina, Connecticut, Florida, Arizona, Pennsylvania, Illinois, Maryland, Wisconsin, Michigan, Georgia and Washington state.
+We’re hiring organizers to work on college campuses in California, Massachusetts, New Jersey, Oregon, North Carolina, Connecticut, Florida, Arizona, Pennsylvania, Illinois, Ohio, Wisconsin, Michigan, Georgia, Texas, D.C., and Washington state.

 Apply today at jobs.StudentPIRGs.org.
-We are hiring for positions starting in August 2021.
+We are hiring for positions starting in August 2023.
 Immediate positions are also available.
+Short term positions are also available.

 THINGS TO KNOW WHEN YOU APPLY: